nostr-protocol/nips/xx.md

 ## Intersection

-An `intersection` feed includes two or more feeds.
+An `intersection` feed includes zero or more feeds.
 An event must match all given feeds to match the parent feed.

 Example: